galaxy001/gfwtools/Help.md

 - Only works with Wi-Fi network.
 But we are working on the cellular network.
 - Only works for a few minutes.
 Due to iOS restrictions, Shadowsocks can't keep running in the background.
-It's killed after you left it for a while.
+It's killed after you leave it for a while.
-**To keep it running long, you have to come back to Shadowsocks app every few minutes.**
+**To keep it running for an extended period of time, you have to come back to the Shadowsocks app every few minutes.**
 - If you are an iOS developer, you can find some commented code in the source code, which tries to **play a piece of music**.
 Thus the app can keep running all